Upstream#

 corresponds to a domain name, updating it without a configuration reload.

-The group should be stored in a
+The group must reside in a

 shared memory zone;

-resolver.
+also, a resolver must be defined.
 Enables resolving DNS SRV records and sets the service name.

 the name is formed according to the RFC standard: